Subdivision of surfaces

 Icosahedron obtained with the application.

-Is possible to download the source code of the project from the GitHub Repository by following this link.
+It is possible to download the source code of the project from the GitHub Repository by following this link.
 The course was a complete math course and the project was developed using the OpenGL specification.

 “has developed the project related to the triangulation and tessellation of the lateral surface of some geometric solids obtaining truly amazing visual effects.” - Prof. Alzati